locate and find Commands

 Practical Examples

-# Find all text files in your home directory
+# Find all text files in the current directory

-# Lists all .txt files in your home directory and subdirectories
+# Lists all .txt files in the current directory and subdirectories

 # Find large files that might be wasting space

-# Finds files larger than 100MB in /home
+# Finds files larger than 100MB in the current directory

 # Find files between 10MB and 100MB in size (using "and" logic)